Computers in Homes graduation celebrates success

 “We are encouraged by the commitment to this local programme through the funding provided by the Ministry of Education’s Refugee Resettlement Education for children and their families from refugee backgrounds.
 We do hope regional celebrations such as Auckland’s will encourage the Government and businesses to expand their funding support,” said Computers in Homes’ National Coordinator, Di Das.

 “Computers in Homes provides a vehicle for practical educational opportunities while also addressing ICT access issues in this country.
-It’s a proven programme that has reached 400 refugee families and over 4,000 Kiwi families and now just requires funds to scale it up,” Ms Das says.
+It’s a proven programme that has reached 400 refugee families and over 4,000 Kiwi families and now requires further funds to scale it up,” Ms Das says.

 The refugee programme has been able to provide ICT education to refugee communities in Auckland, Hamilton, Wellington, Palmerston North, Christchurch, Nelson and Porirua.
 Parents receive 20 hours of basic computer training including word processing, emailing and using the Internet, at their local migrant centre or children’s school.